PwnerHarry/META/README.md

 # META

 Implementation of the paper "META-Learning State-based Eligibility Traces for More Sample-Efficient Policy Evaluation" [1].
+Watch the video of the paper here: https://www.youtube.com/watch?v=3Ud8Ils1_mo

 The "ringworld" tests use our implemented version of the environment.